Habit Heroes

-Habit Heroes was an interactive exhibit located within Innoventions East at Epcot in Walt Disney World.
-The health and wellness exhibit, which focused on healthy habits and ways to fight bad habits, soft-opened on February 4, 2012.
-Habit Heroes initially generated a backlash from experts within the medical community for the way it depicted and personified bad habits as villains, with claims that it body-shamed and stigmatized obese and overweight individuals.
-Following an outcry from activist groups, Disney closed the attraction indefinitely in late February, just days before its scheduled public opening on March 5, 2012.
+Habit Heroes was an interactive exhibit located within Innoventions at Epcot in Walt Disney World.
+Designed to promote healthy habits by battling "bad habits" personified as villains, the exhibit soft-opened on February 4, 2012.
+Medical experts widely lambasted Habit Heroes, claiming that its approach body-shamed and stigmatized overweight individuals.
+Consequently, Disney closed the attraction days before its planned public opening on March 5, 2012.

-After research and consultation with medical experts, the attraction was retooled with a new storyline complete with new characters.
-It eventually opened to the public on January 18, 2013.
-Without warning, Disney permanently closed the attraction three years later on January 17, 2016.
+Following extensive research and consultation with medical professionals, Disney retooled the exhibit.
+The revamped Habit Heroes opened to the public on January 18, 2013.
+Disney closed the exhibit without warning on January 17, 2016.

 Original attraction

 Queue

-In its early stages before closure, the attraction was initially set in a gymnasium, in which the main headquarters of the organisation (a superhero front on the lookout against bad habits) are held, and led by two of the character hosts Will Powers and Callie Stenics.
-Participants are explained their mission - to arm themselves with the necessary skills to defeat the 'bad habits' (personified as caricatured villains representing a negative health habit, such as Leadbottom and the Snacker).
+Conceived as a unique interactive experience, the attraction was initially housed within a simulated gymnasium that served as the secret headquarters for a superhero organization dedicated to combating unhealthy habits.
+Led by character hosts Will Power and Callie Stenics, participants were recruited to become "health heroes", tasked with acquiring the skills needed to defeat villains that embodied negative lifestyle choices.

 Activities

-In order, the exhibit featured three activities each respectively circulating around three issues: excessive screen time (taking place in Control Freak's electronic lair), excessive junk foods (featuring The Snacker and Sweet Tooth) and predisposition to inactivity (featuring Leadbottom).
+The exhibit featured three core activities, each designed to address a specific health issue through engaging scenarios.
+These activities tackled excessive screen time (featuring Control Freak), excessive junk food consumption (with The Snacker and Sweet Tooth), and predisposition to inactivity (featuring Leadbottom).

-In the first activity following the preshow, participants are led into a cylindrical room (Control Freak's electronic lair), in which the walls are decked with multiple control panels, and the aim of this activity was to sprint from one control panel to another, to switch off the falling televisions.
-Following the activity, participants are led into a room with an arrangement of cannons (a similar setup to Toy Story Midway Mania!) and participants were to shoot down city scenes constructed from junk foods, with broccoli, carrots and blueberries for ammunition.
-For the third activity, participants are led into a room with a dancing grid, and participants were encouraged to partake in a physically active dance routine, and likely to get Leadbottom to dance along as well.
+Following a preshow, participants entered Control Freak's electronic lair, a cylindrical room with walls covered in control panels.
+The aim of this activity was to sprint between panels and switch off falling televisions in order to defeat Control Freak.
+Next, participants moved to a room equipped with cannons.
+Using broccoli, carrots, and blueberries as ammunition, they shot down city scenes constructed from junk foods, thereby defeating The Snacker and Sweet Tooth.
+Finally, participants were led into a room with a dancing grid, where they were encouraged to engage in a physically active dance routine, the goal being to get Leadbottom to dance along as well, leading to his defeat.

 After these activities, the final one was a series of screens that were designed to scan participants and determine their state of health, as well as provide suggestions on how to improve their lifestyle.
 They were never used in their operational state.